jentery/Tate-Hack/README.md

 `recognise.py` will compare a photograph to the model and print out the nearest match.

-Full write up at http://shkspr.mobi/blog/2014/06/which-painting-do-you-look-like-comparing-faces-using-python-and-opencv/
+Full write up, by Terence Eden, at http://shkspr.mobi/blog/2014/06/which-painting-do-you-look-like-comparing-faces-using-python-and-opencv/